ddhartma/Practical-Statistics/README.md

     - with an estimation (e.g. mean) - one constraint -> sum_total = 10 x mean

 ## Simulating a sampling distribution from the Null Hypothesis <a name="sim_sample_dis"></a>
-- In the sectionon confidence intervals, we saw how we could simulate a sampling distribution for a statistic by bootstrapping the sample data.
+- We saw how we could simulate a sampling distribution for a statistic by bootstrapping the sample data.
 Alternatively, in hypothesis testing, we could simulate a sampling distribution from the null hypothesis using characteristics that would be true if our data were to have come from the null.

 - Open notebook under ```notebooks/Simulating From the Null.ipynb```
     ```